Niranjana, Tejaswini;

 topics: | translation | culture | postcolonial | philosophy

+This is an ambitious work that looks at the concept of translation in a broad historical sense, tracing its origins to the colonial era, and showing how the very act of translation, even today, is permeated by the colonial attempt of emphasizing a type of cultural superiority.
 Fascinating premise: translation depends on the Western philosophical notions of reality, representation, and knowledge.
 Reality is seen as something unproblematic, "out there"; knowledge involves a representation of this reality; and representation provides direct, unmediated access to a transparent reality.
-Tejaswini's goal is to explore the place of translation in contemporary Euro-American literary theory (using the name of this "discipline" in a broad sense) through a set of interrelated readings.
-I argue that the deployment of "translation" in the colonial and post-colonial contexts shows us a way of questioning some of the theoretical emphases of post-structuralism.
-Much of it is of great interest in India: Through English education, which still legitimizes ruling-class power in formerly colonized countries, the dominant representations put into circulation by translation come to be seen as "natural" and "real."
-And some of the examples deal with translations from Allama Prabhu (Kannada), including Ramanujan's Speaking of Siva.
+Much of it is of great interest in India, which provides most of Niranjana's examples.
+Through English education, which still legitimizes ruling-class power in formerly colonized countries, the dominant representations put into circulation by translation come to be seen as "natural" and "real."
+Some other examples deal with translations from Allama Prabhu (Kannada), including Ramanujan's Speaking of Siva.